rafaellopesdesa/WW_pTresummation/README.txt

          4 ... renormalization scale down  (Rdown)

       by definition, Qup and Qdown don't change the total cross section.
 Rup and Rdown do.
-So, if you want to estimate just the acceptance uncertainty, you have to normalized with these values.
+So, if you want to estimate just the acceptance uncertainty, you have to normalize with values in norm[].

    2. total[E,index] has the WW pT differential distribution following the same convention as above.